Smoke point measurement

 Analytical interest and complementarity

-Smoke point is a key indicator of the oxidative and thermal stability of fats.
+The smoke point is a key indicator of the oxidative and thermal stability of fats.
 It can be correlated with other physicochemical parameters for a complete characterization:

-- Iodine index to determine the unsaturation rate,
+- Iodine index to determine the degree of unsaturation,

-- Phenolic assay to measure antioxidant content,
+- Phenolic assay to measure antioxidant content

 - Accelerated aging test to study the evolution of the smoke point over time.